bitschmidty/bitcoinops.github.io/_posts/en/newsletters/2020-08-05-newsletter.md

 layout: newsletter
 lang: en
 ---
-This week's newsletter describes the new Minsc policy language and contains our regular sections with recently transcribed talks and conversations, releases and release candidates, and notable changes to popular Bitcoin infrastructure projects.
+This week's newsletter describes the new Minsc policy language, includes a field report showing how 57k of bitcoin fees could have been saved using segwit and batching, and contains our regular sections with recently transcribed talks and conversations, releases and release candidates, and notable changes to popular Bitcoin infrastructure projects.